seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 playCAFFromCertainTime()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Plays a CAF audio file from a certain time.
-CAF includes mp3, wav, and m4a.
-Differently from ``playCAF()``, this function allows to play a song from a certain time, specifyed by startTime (second).
-PlaybackStateChanged callback will return the status, EPlayerState_Play.
+Plays a CAF audio file beginning from a certain time of playback specified by ``startTime``.
+For example, you can start a song from the point of 10 seconds of the song. ``hwkPlaybackStateChanged`` delegate function will be called and return the status value of ``HKPlayerState.EPlayerState_Play``.

 **Signature:**
 	``- (BOOL) playCAFFromCertainTime:(NSURL *)assetURL songName:(NSString*)songName startTime:(NSInteger)startTime;``